leovcampos/leovcampos/README.md

 Hi, I'm Leonardo Campos!

 - 🔭 I’m currently working on front end
-- 🌱 I’m currently learning back end technologies
+- 🌱 I’m currently learning Development Web Full Stack on <a href="https://www.betrybe.com/" target="_blank">Trybe</a> technologist
 - 👯 I’m looking to collaborate on React projects
 - 🤔 I’m looking for help with job search
 - 💬 Ask me about art, movies and code